 Vermont Mountain Bike Rentals

 When you rent a mountain bike from Stratton, you can assure yourself that you are working with the right tool for the job.
 Each bike model was picked by our staff to best suit our trails and features.
 Furthermore, the different models are best for the various riding styles of those who rent.
 When you rent a bike at the mountain, you do not have to worry about the transportation of the bike to and from the mountain in the back of your truck, or dangerously strapped to the top of your vehicle.
-Each mountain bike rental comes with a full set of protective pads, helmet, knee pads, and elbow pads, which you will learn below are essential to your ride day.
+Each mountain bike rental comes with a full set of protective pads, a helmet, knee pads, and elbow pads, which you will learn below are essential to your ride day.

 And the best part?
 After a long day on the trails, drop off your muddy or dusty bike in the racks outside First Run, and enjoy dinner in the Village.
 No need to worry about getting a dirty bike back on top of your vehicle to go drop off down the street.
 Just worry about sharing the stoke, and high-fiving the crew!